mozilla/ecosystem-platform/docs/reference/token-types.md

   password).
 * Timestamp at which the token was last used (truncated to a few hours granularity to reduce db write load).
 * Details of the user-agent string from the last use of the token.
+* The geolocation of the IP address that requested the session token

 This information may be used by the FxA server to make authorization decisions, and RPs may request that a user be authenticated to a certain level of assurance (such as requiring that the sessionToken be last-authenticated